pipe-cd/tutorial/tutorial/content/en/30-installation/piped.md

 ## Confirmation

-1. Access the `Settings` page on the console. [http://localhost:8080/settings/piped](http://localhost:8080/settings/piped)
+1. Access the Piped settings page on the console: [http://localhost:8080/settings/piped](http://localhost:8080/settings/piped)

-    If successful, you will see a green mark(=Online) in the `Name` area of your Piped.
+    If successful, you will see a green mark(=`Online`) in the `Name` area.
     If not green, please wait for a few minutes.
       ![Piped Status](/images/installation/piped-status.png)